 - Create a world class experience that brings history and science alive resulting in an environment that you want to live, work, play, stay and visit.

 Board of Directors

 The Board of Directors is focused on developing our Battlefield Park into an immersive cultural and historical destination.
-Their leadership and vision guide not only the Foundation’s efforts to build support that will sustain the Battlefield, but also the evolution of an educational experience that will impart the vast complexities of the Untold Story of the War of 1812, while connecting the past to our shared future.
+Their leadership and vision guides the Foundation’s efforts to support the Battlefield, but also to create an educational experience that will impart the vast complexities of the Untold Story of the War of 1812, all while connecting the past to our shared future.

 A consortium of government officials lend their collective support to help in the development of the Park throughout Southeast Michigan.